I’ve had the good fortune of experiencing life from many different angles:

 While these processes were challenging in and of themselves, there were also the difficulties of life in the midst of trying to stay on course: death in my family, failing relationships, failed businesses etc. The unforeseen adversity that visits all of us.
 Today, more than ever, I have realized that persistence through these difficulties have developed me at the core.
 Specifically, the choice to forge ahead in the midst of difficulty/resistance/chaos… the choice to keep going in the face of doubt… the choice to completely empty myself, in a failing effort, repeatedly, persistently… Those choices have lead to more grit, more heart, more courage, more empathy, etc. The traits we all desire…

 With the knowledge and understanding I’ve gained from these experiences, I make it my goal to challenge people to be intentional in developing themselves.
 Personal Responsibility is incredibly important, yet incredibly difficult to cultivate in a society filled with instant gratification.
 Success is not about gifts, genetics, socioeconomic factors, etc. It’s about effort… It’s about ownership… It’s about taking whatever life gives you and going as hard as you possibly can with it.
 It’s about setting goals and exhausting yourself in a failed attempt… Then, finding the courage to set new goals and go all out, again.
-This process develops character and this is what I teach.
+This process develops the character we need to Self-Actualize.
+That’s what I teach!

 Dream Big!
 Think Critically!
 Work Hard!